 One of my key recommendations for buying a range is to look for a model with self-cleaning capacity but only use this function once, to burn off any factory residue when you first get the oven home.
 The reason for this is that self-cleaning ovens have to be built with sufficient insulation to withstand the high temperatures of this function.
 That means these models are super energy efficient.
 The trouble is, the mode itself is very energy-intensive, so this hack only works if you clean your oven manually (or use a lower energy steam clean option if available).

 Free eBook: Simple Steps to a Greener Home

 Concerned about climate change?
 Learn actionable tips for making each room in your home greener.

 "*" indicates required fields

 My other main recommendation for choosing a more sustainable range is to go with a double oven option, especially if you like to cook different dishes at different temperatures.
 This can be much more energy-efficient and convenient.

-Aside from these tips, I’d recommend going with a brand that makes its product mostly in America and/or has a decent track record on environmental management.
-Viking and GE are good options for the former, while Blomberg is a good choice for an electric range made by one of the more sustainably minded brands.
+To reduce the carbon footprint of your new range, go with a brand that makes its product mostly in America.
+Even better, choose companies with a decent track record on environmental management.
+Viking and GE are good options for the former, while Blomberg is a good choice for an electric range made by a more sustainably minded brand.